6.7.11

 JULIE: I can’t picture KD Lang! (laughs)

-I know – it’s an interesting one isn’t it!
-I think she could do it brilliantly.
-But it didn’t happen and I remain eternally optimistic that one day I might get to be in this brilliant series.
 It’s huge over here and it always has been huge.
 When I was a child I used hide behind the sofa and watch it, extreme feelings of terror running through me.
 I was so scared of it.
-But now I just think it’s really magnificent.
+But now I just think it’s really magnificent

 JULIE: It would be wonderful to get you a little guest starring shot –

-TOYAH: I only did – I did the first series and then the second series the family were in the first episode and then it went very “young”.
-It’s as if the exec said they only want people under 30 in the programme so the family do not appear again.
-In the second series it’s quite a funny scene, it’s a nightmare scene but they’ve finished filming here now as well.
+TOYAH: I did the first series and then in the second series the family were in the first episode and then it went very young.
+It’s as if the executives said they only want people under 30 in the programme so the family do not appear again.
+In the second series it’s quite a funny scene (I'm in), it’s a nightmare scene but they’ve finished filming here now as well

-JULIE: The current series has pretty much just started here and they keep giving her – they gave her a teenage girl to hang around with, it’s like she’s too old now.
+JULIE: The current series has pretty much just started here and they gave her a teenage girl to hang around with.
+It’s like she’s too old now

 TOYAH: Yeah, that’s when the family started to disappear.
 I was in on the readings for that series.
-You all sit around a table, the cast and you read through each episode and I was there when the young girl was introduced.
-You could see the writing on the wall! (laughs) "Right, OK, anyone over 30 can leave the room now." (laughs)
+You all sit around a table with the cast and you read through each episode and I was there when the young girl was introduced.
+You could see the writing on the wall! (laughs) "Right, OK, anyone over 30 can leave the room now" (laughs)

 JULIE: Right.
-Well, there is an older character, an older female character, I can’t remember her name, on "Dr Who", has a lot of scenes, she’s semi his love interest I think.
+Well, there is an older female character, I can’t remember her name, on "Dr Who", who has a lot of scenes.
+She’s semi his love interest I think

 TOYAH: It’s not his –

-JULIE: No, not his companion, there’s Alex something or other –
+JULIE: No, not his companion, there’s Alex (Ed.
+Kingston) something or other –

 TOYAH: Oh, she’s wonderful!

 TOYAH: She’s extraordinary!
-She as a person in real life can speak five languages and has diploma in ancient Greece.
+She as a person in real life can speak five languages and has diploma in ancient Greek.
 She’s just remarkable!

 JULIE: And you’ve also done a lot of reality television?